DavidO1621/Pokemon-Analytics/README.md

 Actionable Metrics: Leveraged SciPy-driven Z-score analysis to accurately benchmark individual Pokémon stats.
 This calculation provides users with an actionable percentile rank, objectively quantifying performance against chosen historical cohorts (Generations), which can be interpreted as a time-series analysis of stat growth trends.

 3. Decision-Support Aggregation
-Categorical Risk Assessment: Implemented a sophisticated categorical aggregation model using collections.
-Counter to track and quantify cumulative damage multipliers across the entire team.
+Categorical Risk Assessment: Implemented a sophisticated categorical aggregation model using collections.Counter to track and quantify cumulative damage multipliers across the entire team.

 Strategic Flags: The model flags "critical shared weaknesses" (instances where 3 or more team members share a vulnerability), providing an immediate, high-impact decision-support metric for team revision.